Team building in the classroom: Which tools really work – from elementary school to secondary education

 Team Track

-The Team Track – also called "Pipeline" – is one of the most activating cooperative exercises for everyday school life.
+The team track – also called the "pipeline" – is one of the most engaging cooperation exercises for everyday school life.
 Each person holds a rail, and together the group must transport a ball from A to B without dropping it.

-What happens here is educational gold: the group must regulate speed, coordinate positions, and constantly communicate.
-Either the group achieves it together – or no one does.
-Individual achievements don't exist.
+What happens here is educational gold: The group must regulate pace, coordinate positions, and constantly align.
+Either the group succeeds together – or no one does.
+Individual achievements do not exist.

 Promotes communication, network thinking, and team coordination